 University of Arkansas Press.

-Michael Simmons was a SNCC activist in Arkansas, Virginia, and Georgia from 1965-1967.]
+Michael Simmons was a SNCC activist in Arkansas, Virginia, and

 The historic oppression of black people was the central domestic issue facing the United States during my youth.
 The resulting civil rights movement began to capture the attention of all of Americans and many people around the world.
 As a young man I became a part of this movement, which shaped the rest of my life.